LudvigDillen/FACT_for_PCMC/README.md

 ## FACT: Multinomial Misalignment Classification for Point Cloud Registration

 ## Description
 This project is the code-base for FACT.
-Given two point clouds, and an estimated rigid transformation between the point cloud, FACT predicts the registration quality of the alignment.
+Given two point clouds, and an estimated rigid transformation between the point clouds, FACT predicts the registration quality of the alignment.

 Link to corresponding paper: TODO (coming soon)